 Episode Summary: This week’s guest is Kimberly Powell, senior director of business development at NVIDIA.
-In an interview conducted at the 2016 AI Summit in San Francisco, TechEmergence asked Powell, ‘What is a GPU?’
+In an interview conducted at the 2016 AI Summit in San Francisco, TechEmergence kicked off the conversation by asking Powell, ‘What is a GPU?’
 Powell explains not only the difference between GPUs and CPUs but also the factors that are making the former easier to use.
-Powell also delves into how Nvidia and others are working to make deep learning technology and related innovations more accessible to small businesses and startups across industries, a topic of interest to many companies in the Bay area and beyond.
+She also delves into how Nvidia and others are working to make deep learning technology and related innovations more accessible to small businesses and startups across industries, a topic of interest to many companies in the Bay area and beyond.
+Powell is one of several female executives in the AI field who we’ve been fortunate enough to interview this year.

 Expertise: Computer Engineering and Technology Product Design and Management